n6ai/minze/docs/guide/index.md

 ## Creating a component

-1. In the root directory of your project start the development server and open the `localhost` URL.
+1. In the root directory of your project start the development server and open the [`http://localhost/3000`](http://localhost/3000) URL.

 ```bash
 # npm